 - 4.1.
 The requirements related to Cost-Matching set out in the Agreement apply to this Schedule, as more specifically set out below: - (a) By March 31, 2021, the total Commitments of Cost-Matched Funding under this Schedule B must at least be equal to the total of CMHC Funding paid pursuant to subsection 3.1 above, for the Fiscal Year ending March 31, 2020.
 By March 31, 2022, the total Commitments of Cost-Matched Funding must be at least equal to the total of CMHC Funding paid pursuant to section 3.1 above, for the Fiscal Years ending March 31, 2020 and March 31, 2021.
-By March 31, 2023, the total Commitments of Cost-Matched Funding must be at least equal to the total of CMHC Funding paid pursuant to subsection 3.1 above, for the Fiscal Years ending March 31, 2020, 2021, and 2022. - (b) PT Funding and Municipal Funding combined that are committed and disbursed shall not be less than 50% of the total Cost-Matched Funding required by subsection 4.1(a) above. - (c) HNS will refund to CMHC any amounts of the CMHC Funding paid that exceed the totals of subsection 4.1(a) and (b) of this Schedule B for Commitments of Cost-Matched Funding.
+By March 31, 2023, the total Commitments of Cost-Matched Funding must be at least equal to the total of CMHC Funding paid pursuant to subsection 3.1 above, for the Fiscal Years ending March 31, 2020, 2021, and 2022. - (b) PT Funding and Municipal Funding combined that are committed and disbursed shall not be less than 50% of the total Cost-Matched Funding required by subsection 4.1(a) above. - (c) MHO will refund to CMHC any amounts of the CMHC Funding paid that exceed the totals of subsection 4.1(a) and (b) of this Schedule B for Commitments of Cost-Matched Funding.

-5. COMMITMENTS: HNS-DELIVERED INITIATIVES
+5. COMMITMENTS: MHO-DELIVERED INITIATIVES

 - 5.1.
-HNS is responsible for making all Commitments. - 5.2.
-Commitments of CMHC Funding may be made only from and after April 1, 2019 to no later than March 31, 2022.
+MHO is responsible for making all Commitments. - 5.2.
+Commitments of CMHC Funding may be made only from and after April 1, 2019 to not later than March 31, 2022.
 Commitments of Cost-Matched Funding may be made only from and after April 1, 2018 to not later than March 31, 2023. - 5.3.
-HNS commitments will follow established Nova Scotia practices.
-When HNS provides funding for a Project or to a Recipient under this Agreement, HNS shall require a contribution agreement for each Project and appropriate agreements with or arrangements for each Recipient, setting out the terms and conditions (reflecting the requirements of this Agreement) for contributions for the Project or to the Recipient.
-These agreements or arrangements must ensure, where appropriate, that Housing meets affordability criteria as established by HNS, allow HNS to monitor to ensure compliance with those criteria and requirements under this Agreement, and allow for remedies for non-compliance.
+MHO shall require a contribution agreement for each Project and appropriate agreements with or arrangements for each Recipient, setting out the terms and conditions (reflecting the requirements of this Agreement) for contributions for the Project or to the Recipient.
+These agreements or arrangements must ensure, where appropriate, that Housing meets affordability criteria as established by MHO, allow MHO to monitor to ensure compliance with those criteria and requirements under this Agreement, and allow for remedies for non-compliance.
 Contributions, whether by way of CMHC Funding or Cost-Matched Funding or both, must not be structured as loans other than to secure correction or recovery in the case of non-compliance.
-Where HNS is the intending owner and operator of a Project, HNS's recording of its approval, commitment and terms and conditions for the Project is equivalent to its approval of and a contribution agreement for the Project.
+Where MHO is the intending owner and operator of a Project, MHO's recording of its approval, commitment and terms and conditions for the Project is equivalent to its approval of and a contribution agreement for the Project. - 5.4.
+Where a Commitment is cancelled or reduced, or a Project or Recipient is non-compliant in whole or materially in part, then the affected CMHC Funding or Cost-Matched Funding or both will be considered to remain committed, provided that MHO recommits the affected CMHC Funding or Cost-Matched Funding within the same Fiscal Year in which the

-- 5.4.
-Where a Commitment is cancelled or reduced, or a Project or Recipient is non-compliant in whole or materially in part, then the affected CMHC Funding or Cost-Matched Funding or both will be considered to remain committed, provided that HNS recommits the affected CMHC Funding or Cost-Matched Funding within the same Fiscal Year in which the cancellation, reduction, or Project or Recipient non-compliance occurred, but not later than March 31, 2023. - 5.5.
-Consistent with Nova Scotia's established practices, HNS may enter into arrangements with municipalities, service managers, Indigenous program administrators or other persons or bodies to perform functions that are the responsibility of HNS under this Schedule B. Notwithstanding any such arrangements, HNS remains directly responsible and CMHC will relate and look to HNS alone in regard to these functions.
+- cancellation, reduction, or Project or Recipient non-compliance occurred, but not later than March 31, 2023. - 5.5.
+CMHC recognizes Ontario's service delivery context under which MHO enters into arrangements with municipalities, service managers, Indigenous program administrators or other persons or bodies to perform delivery functions that are the responsibility of MHO under this Schedule B. Notwithstanding any such arrangements, MHO remains directly responsible and CMHC will relate and look to MHO alone in regard to these functions.
+The Parties agree to work collaboratively to streamline, enhance communication, efficiencies, information sharing and engagement as between all three levels of government, and in support of this objective, will establish a co-ordination forum.